pratyushamay17/CypressLearning/README.md

 # internetapp-cypress

-This repository is for the Challenge (December) - Javascript Test Automation
+This repository is for the learning cypress - Javascript Test Automation

+Run npm install when cloned this project